Tojikan/znz-roll20/docs/p1-character.md

 If running on Roll20, your character will be represented by a character token.
 You can make adjustments to your health, sanity, and energy through the Roll20 radial buttons.

 Players can open the character sheet  in order to manage information or refer to their stats.

-In addition there are some useful features built-in to this game.
+There are additional features built-in to the sheet to automate or simplify processes.
 <br/><br/>

 ### Flashlight ###